Evqn/frb-processing/README.md

 ## Methodology

-The project pipeline consists of four main stages:
+The project pipeline consists of five main stages:

 1. **Vrad to CS**: The project inputs are scan_table (containing start time of observation) and a singlepulse file (containing all the pulses and the offsets from the start observation).
 Each pulse in the singlepulse file is processed to calculate the observation time and converted into *.cs file format (after passing through an intermediate *.vdr format).
 The pipeline also manages differences in x-band and s-band files, grouping and assigning frequencies as required.